Haya0502/progate-react/README.md

-I create the web site with React in progate.
+I created the web site with React in progate.